KatherineMichel/creating-a-self-hosted-church-website/design/design.md

 # Design

+One design can be used for both the Jekyll and Django versions of this self-hosted website with little modification to the HTML and CSS code.

 Website design is created by using [Hypertext Markup Language](https://en.wikipedia.org/wiki/HTML) (HTML) and [Cascading Style Sheets](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) (CSS).
 I will be using a very popular and useful web development tool called [Bootstrap](http://getbootstrap.com).
 Bootstrap is a pre-made web development library for responsive design (design that automatically adapts to fit the browser size) and is used by many people around the world.
 I will be using several [unstyled starter Bootstrap templates](http://startbootstrap.com/template-categories/unstyled) from a website called [Start Bootstrap](http://startbootstrap.com).

 The templates I will be using will be: